hpc2n/gpu-course/1.basics/2.threads/README.md

  - Learn what CUDA kernels.
  - Learn what threads, thread blocks and grids are.

+## Remark

+In this hands-on, we are using very small thread block sizes for illustration purposes only.
+In practice, the threads blocks should be significantly larger.
+Furthermore, using the `printf` function inside kernels is very expensive and should be avoided.

 ## Instructions

  1. Carefully read through the `hello.cu` file.
 Make sure that you have an idea